Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Is a vinyl window pivot locking shoe the same as a pivot shoe?

 In many parts listings, yes.
-The important part is the match: track width, thickness, cam shape, pivot-bar slot, and balance connection.
-If the locking cam does not match the pivot bar, the sash may pop out or refuse to stay up.
+Treat the name as less important than the fit: measure the track width, shoe thickness, and height, then compare the cam shape, pivot-bar slot, balance connection, stamped number, and any left/right orientation.
+If the locking cam does not take the pivot bar cleanly, the sash may pop out or refuse to stay up.

 What if the new pivot shoe does not fix the window staying up?

-The balance itself may also be worn or damaged.
-A bad pivot shoe and a weak balance often show up together, especially on older tilt windows.
-If the sash still drops with the new shoe installed correctly, inspect the balance next.
+If the repaired shoe locks but the sash still drops, inspect the balance spring, cord, spiral rod, or channel carrier next.
+The balance itself may be worn or damaged.
+A bad pivot shoe and a weak balance often show up together on older tilt windows.